arvindcr4/tinker-atropos/README.md

 ## Configuration

-The trainer supports YAML configuration files for environment management.
+Both the trainer and environment support YAML configuration files to ensure parameter consistency across your training pipeline.
+The provided environment file (`gsm8k_tinker.py`) references a configuration path that should match the trainer's configuration.
+Update the `CONFIG_PATH` variable in the environment file when switching between configurations.

 ### Usage